byChatGPT/.github/profile/README.md

 - All code in my repositories is licensed under the MIT License, unless otherwise specified.

 Thank you for visiting my profile, and I hope you find my repositories helpful!

+## Note from owner

+- this organisation account is managed by me. about 99% of the code in repositories (including READMEs) are written by ChatGPT with custom prompts. if something doesnt work, create an issue. if you want to make a pull request to a byChatGPT repository, I will first reprompt ChatGPT with the code written by it + changes in the pull request. they will be accepted if ChatGPT sees an improvement, and denied/edited if it will say that the changes will produce bugs or bring performance issues.

+### Contacts

+- to contact me, you can either dm me on discord (emberglaze#9184) or email me (emberglaze@duck.com) ((i almost never read emails))